The Will to Battle: Reception

 Publishers Weekly praised the novel's, "wry humor and the ingenious depth."
 Paul Di Filippo of Locus said readers will, "enjoy the mental and emotional workout."
 The Washington Book Review praised the book as "Innovative, mesmerizing and full of fun."
 Barnes & Noble wrote that it is, "transformative, challenging, and engaging."

 Kirkus Reviews wrote, "Still intriguing and worth pursuing, but the strain may be beginning to show."
 Liz Bourke of Tor.com suggested the book is more a philosophical/political exploration couched in novelization, writing, "Ambitious, certainly.
 Interesting?
 Yes.
 Successful?
 Not, at least, as a novel."

+The Will to Battle was a nominee for the 2017 Reviewers' Choice Awards issued by Romantic Times Book Reviews, in the sci-fi novel category.